minprog/platforms/django/lectures/js/index.md

 ### Arrow Functions

-In addition to the traditional function notation we’ve seen already, JavaScript now gives us the ability to use [Arrow Functions](https://www.w3schools.com/js/js_arrow_function.asp) where we have an input (or parentheses when there’s no input) followed by `=>` followed by some code to be run.
+In addition to the traditional function notation we've seen already, JavaScript now gives us the ability to use [Arrow Functions](https://www.w3schools.com/js/js_arrow_function.asp) where we have an input (or parentheses when there's no input) followed by `=>` followed by some code to be run.
 For example, we can alter our script above to use an anonymous arrow function:

     document.addEventListener('DOMContentLoaded', () => {
         document.querySelectorAll('button').forEach(button => {